ConvLab/ConvLab-2/README.md

 ## Participation in DSTC-9 Multi-Domain Task-Oriented Dialog Challenge II Track
 ### Updates
+09/28/2020 -- Ontology extracted from database for DST released.
+Values are extracted from database. see `ontology-db.json` in each data dir.

 09/27/2020 -- Notice: The scripts [`agent.py`](https://github.com/thu-coai/ConvLab-2/blob/6684b67ac9d05d3b5452484d7445ba455a90d5fe/convlab2/dialog_agent/agent.py) and [`run_agent.py`](https://github.com/thu-coai/ConvLab-2/blob/6684b67ac9d05d3b5452484d7445ba455a90d5fe/convlab2/human_eval/run_agent.py) are updated to enable a better interface encapsulation for stateless bot services.
 However, you do not need to change anything if your current human evaluation script already works well.

 09/25/2020 -- Notice: In End-to-end Multi-domain Task Completion Dialog task, DB grounded information is considered for task success in evaluation.
 Please check evaluation scripts in ConvLab-2 for details.